- General Requirements – Minimum Wage and Overtime*

 - Uniformed Services Employment and Reemployment Rights Act (USERRA) Poster

-Michigan-Specific Labor Law
+Labor Law Poster Technical Characteristics

 - *Michigan General Requirements – Minimum Wage and Overtime Poster: Effective January 1st, 2022, the minimum wage will increase to $9.87/hour for most employees, and $3.75/hour for tipped employees.
 Workers who are 16 or 17 years old may be paid 85% of the minimum wage ($8.39/hour).
 The training wage for employees 16 to 19 years old is $4.25/hour.
 New revision date of 12/21.
 Available in English and Spanish.